DETAILED ACTION

 If a claim limitation, under its broadest reasonable interpretation, covers fundamental economic principles or practices, commercial or legal interactions, managing personal behavior or relationships, or managing interactions between people, it falls within the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind or with the aid of pen and paper but for recitation of generic computer components, it falls within the “Mental Processes” grouping of abstract ideas.
 If a claim limitation, under its broadest reasonable interpretation, covers mathematical relationships, mathematical formulae or equations, or mathematical calculations, it falls within the “Mathematical Concepts” grouping of abstract ideas.
 Accordingly, the claims recite an abstract idea.

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the judicial exception into a practical application, the additional elements amount to no more than mere instructions to apply a judicial exception, insignificant extra-solution activity, and generally linking the use of a judicial exception to a particular technological environment or field of use for the same reasons as discussed above in relation to integration into a practical application.
-The limitation found to recite insignificant extra-solution activity, upon reevaluation, is further determined to be well-understood, routine, and conventional as per MPEP 2106.05(d) because it represents receiving or transmitting data over a network, and storing and retrieving information in memory, which are judicially recognized as well-understood, routine, and conventional activity.
+The limitations found to recite insignificant extra-solution activity, upon reevaluation, are further determined to be well-understood, routine, and conventional as per MPEP 2106.05(d) because they represent receiving or transmitting data over a network, and storing and retrieving information in memory, which are judicially recognized as well-understood, routine, and conventional activity.
 These cannot provide an inventive concept.
 Therefore, when considering the additional elements alone and in combination, there is no inventive concept in the claims, and thus the claims are not patent eligible.

 Claims 2-5, 7-8, 10-13, 15-16, and 18-22, describing various additional limitations to the system of Claim 1, method of Claim 9, or product of Claim 17, amount to substantially the same unintegrated abstract idea as Claims 1, 9, and 17 (upon which these claims depend, directly or indirectly) and are rejected for substantially the same reasons.